 The AKC offers a free service on their website that searches for the highest-quality breeders in your area.
 You can also go by word-of-mouth from people you know who have purchased Bichons in the past.

-Bichon Frise Rescue
+Bichon Frise Adoption and Rescue

 There are several benefits to adopting a Bichon Frise, rather than buying one.
 For one thing, adoption is much cheaper.